 P1V activities are conducted on critical systems, and demonstrate (and document) that the equipment is able to perform its intended functions within the variable process limits for a specific product.
 Acceptance criteria are developed according to the regulatory requirements and production parameters to ensure that the quality and purity of the product is maintained.

-Performance Qualification testing includes, but is not limited to, activities such as sterilization / sanitization.
+Performance Validation testing includes, but is not limited to, activities such as sterilization / sanitization.
 Usually (not a mandatory requirement as long as your method is justified and documented) a minimum of three successful consecutive test runs are required for this purpose.
 The PQ process may also include several challenges to the system challenging the operating limits, i.e., not "to failure".
 This testing provides confidence that the equipment will function properly during reasonable adverse conditions.

 The normal expectations for P1Q are given as requiring, documented verification that facilities, systems and equipment, as connected together, can perform effectively, repetitively and in accordance with approved process method and product specifications.
 Onto that should be grafted The verification that the all the requirements specified in the User Requirements Specification (URS) have been fully complied with.

-The P1Q represents the final qualification of your equipment or system.
+The Performance Validation1Q represents the final qualification of your equipment or system.
 This incorporates a range of testing to simulate your production process options and provide assurance that your systems and your operating documentation, are capable of subsequent process validation activities.
 It is used to establish and or confirm;